-We recently conducted a study of 2,000 UK adults1, which found 83% prioritise looking at reviews before buying a product.
-In addition, a third (32%) place the most emphasis on the number of positive reviews before committing to a purchase.
+We recently conducted a study of 500 Australian adults, which found that 28% prioritise looking at reviews before buying a product.
+In addition, 35% place the most emphasis on the number of positive reviews before committing to a purchase.

 Which products are most impacted by positive reviews?